January 2024 - BOOKINGS OPEN NOW!

 A deposit of AUD 3500 (includes GST for Australian participants), is payable at the time of booking to secure your place.
 If you cancel, your deposit will only be refunded if your place is filled by another person, or we can transfer you to another group if availability permits.
 Deposit payments can be made by Credit Card, direct deposit or Paypal.

-The balance of SEK 40,000 (AUD 5680) plus the single supplement if applicable of SEK 3500 (AUD 497) will be payable in full 90 days from departure in SEK (Swedish Krona) directly to our Swedish tour agent, in order to comply with the Travel Guarantees Act and insurance requirements in Sweden.
-We will provide the final invoice and payment details for easy transfer of the balance or payment by credit card.
-Please note; based on exchange rate as at 26/6/2022.
+The balance of SEK 40,000 (AUD 5455) plus the single supplement if applicable of SEK 3500 (AUD 477) will be payable in full 90 days from departure in SEK (Swedish Krona) directly to our Swedish tour agent, in order to comply with the Travel Guarantees Act and insurance requirements in Sweden.
+We will provide the final invoice and payment details for wire transfer.
+Please note; based on exchange rate as at 31/1/2023.
 Although the currency exchange is relatively stable, we cannot be held liable for currency fluctuations between the time of booking and the time of final balance payment in Swedish currency.

 The booking form will require you to acknowledge you have read and understood these terms.